Wild natural beauty above, and wild creatures below

-Kushimoto Station is situated on the JR Kii Honsen Line, around a three-hour ride from Shin-Osaka.
+Kushimoto Station is situated on the JR Kisei Honsen Line, around a three-hour ride from Shin-Osaka.

-For visitors traveling into the area from Nagoya Station , take the three-hour JR Kii Honsen Line express train to Shingu Station followed by a 55-minute trip on the JR Hanwa Line.
+For visitors traveling into the area from Nagoya Station , take the three-hour JR Kisei Honsen Line express train to Shingu Station followed by a 55-minute ride on the limited express Kuroshio.

-Buses from Kushimoto Station will take you to the Hashigui Rocks, Kushimoto Marine Park and Cape Shiomi.
+Buses from Kushimoto Station will take you to the Hashigui Rocks, Kushimoto Marine Park and Cape Shionomisaki.

 Enjoy stunning views of the Pacific Ocean